travelnxt/appacitive-docs/v1.0/index.md

 You can access the specific user for retrieving, updating, deleting etc. using one of three ways, by his `id`, by his `username` or by a session `token` generated for that user.
 You can specify what type of user accessing mechanism you are using by passing a query string parameter called `useridtype`.
 The values for `useridtype` can be `id`, `username` and `token` for accessing the user using his unique system generated `__id`, a unique string `username` assigned by you or a generated token using his credentials respectively.
-In the absense of the parameter `useridtype`, the system assumes it to be `id`.
+In the absence of the parameter `useridtype`, the system assumes it to be `id`.

 This call takes an additional `Appacitive-User-Auth` header with its value set as a valid user token.
 The following three example illustrate retrieving the user in the three possible ways.